Food safety officers

 How to apply for appointment – MPI staff

 For MPI staff, there is information on gaining statutory appointments detailed on Kotahi – the staff intranet.
 The information can be found by searching for 'statutory appointments'.

 What evidence must be provided?

-All applicants will need to provide evidence that they have the skills required to be a food safety officer.
+All applicants will need to show they have the skills required to be a food safety officer.
 This must include:

-- Length of work experience in a food regulatory environment.
+- work experience in a regulatory compliance or relevant food industry role

 Territorial authorities will investigate non-compliance and complaints regarding the safety and suitability of food in relation to food control plans or food businesses subject to national programmes for businesses registered by that territorial authority.